tghaleb/kilo/docs/index.md

 This will create the directory `my-project` with default directory structure and copy config files to it.

-Download a corpus to use, <https://wortschatz.uni-leipzig.de/en/download/> has some good ones, or get one from somewhere else.
+Download a corpus to use. <https://wortschatz.uni-leipzig.de/en/download/> has some good ones, or get one from somewhere else.
 After downloading it you will want to clean it.
 Edit `config/config.yaml` for your project and set the path to your corpus.